dschnare/mighty-mail/Readme.md

 	- align : one of "left", "center", "right" `(default "left")`
 	- valign : one of "top", "middle", "bottom" `(default "top")`

-The `wrapper` property will have all its properties applied to the inner `.media-object-wrapper` element.
+The `wrapper` property will have all its properties applied to the inner `.media-object__wrapper` element.